k3rokami/Vrv-Downloader/README.md

 - [ ] Add proxy support/Geo bypass(Unable to get it work always 404 or 403 on my side with geo-bypass and proxy)

 ## Updates/Bug Fixes would happen when I have the time.
-I pioriotise my school work over this so don't expect regular updates.
+I prioritise my school work over this so don't expect regular updates.
 If you want to help out drop me a message[I'm still learning C# so yeah] or just take the code😂
 [Orginal Code](https://github.com/skid9000/Crunchyroll-Downloader/) not by me but small changes here and there were made by me.